RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-09/creating-add-to-cart-page.md

 In this lab, you will:
 - Create a page that allows users to add and edit products in the Shopping Cart

+### Downloads

+- Did you miss out trying the previous labs?
+Don’t worry!
+You can download the application from [here](Online-shopping-cart-4.sql) and import it into your workspace.
+To run the app, please run the steps described in **Hands-on-lab-01** and **Hands-on-Lab-02**.

 ## Task 1: Add Computation to Calculate the Number of Items for a Product
 1. Navigate to **Page Finder** and click on **File symbol**.
 Then in the popup  **Page Finder**, Select **Page 17**.